How to Become an IT Project Manager: What You’ll Need to Get Started

 “Being on time and ready to work is critical to ensure a project’s success,” Rome says.
-It takes organization and planning to be a great project manager, so make sure those traits show up in your current work.
+It takes organization and planning to be a great project manager, so make sure those traits are visible in your current work.

-“Showing that you can consistently get the job done on a smaller scale than full projects is key,” Rome says.
-“Reliability is one of the main deciding factors when we look for someone to move up to a management position.”
+“Showing that you can consistently get the job done on a smaller scale is key,” Rome says.
+He adds that reliability is one of the main factors he looks for when deciding whether someone should move into a management role.

-Approach your work with a project management mindset
+Approach your work with the mindset of a project manager

 “The best advice I would give to graduating students is to gain as much working experience as possible during their education,” Mun says, emphasizing that experience helps you become a competitive candidate—while also ensuring a PM role is the right path for you.